Starting a small business is overwhelming to say the least.

 Many users have expressed security concerns when it comes to Zoom, and they have addressed some of them in their 5.0 version, whereas Google Meet uses several security measures like multiple step verification and unique encryption keys, and adheres to IETF security standards for Datagram Transport Layer Security and Secure Real-Time Transport Protocol.

 Both Google Meet and Zoom’s free plans allow up to 100 participants to join a call.
+And they both work well with scheduling software, which saves time setting up meetings.

 Pricing: The free plan might be more than good enough for your needs, but if you’d like more features like 24-hour meetings, 300 users with 30 GB cloud storage each, as well as custom and secure business emails, you can go for the Business Starter plan at $6/user/month.